 The Hunger Games by Suzanne Collins

-In a dystopian future, two volunteers are selected from each of the 12 districts of Panem to enter a survival game and fight to the death, with one victor.
+The Hunger Games is set in a dystopian future, where two volunteers are selected from each of the 12 districts of Panem to enter a survival game and fight to the death, with one victor.
 A young woman, Katniss Everdeen of District 12, the poorest district of Panem, takes her younger sister’s place as a volunteer.

 Moby Dick by Ernest Hemingway

-The only survivor of a lost whaling ship tells the story of the ship captain’s obsessive vengeful quest to hunt an elusive White Whale.
+Moby Dick is about the only survivor of a lost whaling ship and tells the story of the ship captain’s obsessive vengeful quest to hunt an elusive White Whale.